-ARTS & CULTURE NOTES
+ARTS & Culture Notes

 Folks come to Sheridan to get cozy with cowboys, and there's no better way to experience the icons and outlaws of Wyoming than during WYO Rodeo Week, Sheridan's premiere cultural attraction.
 Rodeo Week features the First Peoples' Pow Wow, Rodeo Parade, Boot Kick Off, Pancake Breakfast, street dances, Rodeo Carnival, Indian Relay Races, and four nights of epic PRCA Rodeo performances.
+It's a homecoming like nothing you've ever experienced, and the perfect time to immerse yourself in the culture of the American West.

-WYO Rodeo Week takes place every July; COVID-19 forced the cancellation of 2020's 90th edition of the WYO, but we plan to come back bigger and better than ever in 2021, with attendance expected to top 30,000 rodeo fans through the gates of the Sheridan County Fairgrounds.
+Rodeo Week takes place every July; COVID forced the cancellation of 2020's edition of the WYO, but we came back bigger than ever in 2021, with plans to make this year's event the best yet.

-Annual western events include the Sheridan County Rodeo, Elks Youth Rodeo, Bots Sots Remount, the Leather Crafter's Trade Show, Eaton's Horse Drive, and the Brinton Leather Show.
+Annual western events include the Sheridan County Rodeo, Best of the Rest Steer Riding, Bots Sots Remount, the Leather Crafter's Trade Show, Eaton's Horse Drive, and the Brinton Leather Show.
 The Bots Sots Remount, staged at Trail End, celebrates the pomp and pageantry of equestrian history with activities, attractions, and the eponymous sale itself.